East Lancashire Railway (1844–1859): Clifton Junction

 The matter was so serious that it was raised in the House of Commons.
 It was eventually settled in court, with the ELR thereon making a pro rata payment according to the distance travelled on each railway.
 The court also found in favour of the L&YR who had argued that the original agreement to share the line did not extend to a vastly extended ELR network.
 The amount of compensation to the L&YR was left at the discretion of both companies.

 Relations between the two companies were, therefore, not entirely amicable.
 In 1853 the ELR made further proposals for a new line from Clifton to Salford, roughly parallel to the L&YR line, however in 1854 an agreement between the two companies meant that the Clifton Junction to Salford line was vested jointly in both companies.
-Amalgamation had been discussed since the early 1850s and in 1859, by an act of parliament, the ELR was absorbed by the L&YR.
+Amalgamation had been discussed since the early 1850s and in 1859, by the Lancashire and Yorkshire and East Lancashire Railways Amalgamation Act 1859 (22 & 23 Vict. c. cx), the ELR was absorbed by the L&YR.